 Office Phone: (724) 266-2833 x2283

-Angela Fogel has been at Ambridge Area School District since 2015.
+Ang has been at Ambridge Area School District since 2015.
 She earned her Bachelors of Science from California University of PA in 2011.
-She then went on to earn her Master’s degree in Clinical Athletic Training from Bloomsburg University of PA in 2014.
-Along with being the Athletic Trainer for the Middle School and High School at Ambridge.
-Ang is a part of the EMS / Pre-Hospital Care Committee with UPMC Sports Medicine currently helping train local EMS on football and hockey emergency protocols.
+Then went on to earn her Master’s of Science in Athletic Training from Bloomsburg University of PA in 2014.
+Along with being Ambridge’s middle school and assistant high school athletic trainer.
+Ang is apart of the Pre-Hospital Care Committee with UPMC Sports Medicine currently helping teach staff, local EMS, and college students on emergency protocols.

 Important information regarding 2020-2021 sports physicals:

 PIAA rules state that physicals must be performed ON or AFTER June 1, 2020.
 Therefore, NO physicals done before June 1, 2020 can be accepted.